-This is not a gay bar per se, but an LGBT night called Trash and Chic which started in 2006 and became the gay place in Venice to party.
+This is not a gay bar per se, but an LGBTQ+ night called Trash and Chic which started in 2006 and became the gay place in Venice to party.

-It is held at a few different venues including places around Mestre (nearest mainland to the historic town) and sometimes the surrounding cities including Padua.
+It is held at a few different venues including places around Mestre (nearest mainland to the historic town and take about 12 minutes on public transport) and sometimes the surrounding cities including Padua (30 minutes public transport).

 We suggest checking their Facebook page for the location of their next party.